-We enter into agreements with third-party service providers to assist us to carry out our functions.
+We enter into agreements with third-party service providers to assist us in carrying out our functions.
 We carefully vet the privacy and security practices of our vendors before using them.
 Our service providers include:

-Events Management Systems – to help us prepare for the events we host.
+Events Management Systems – to help us execute and prepare for the events we host.

 Communications Tools – to allow us to send mass mailings in order to communicate effectively with our donors and alumni.

-Data Analytics and Aggregation Systems – to aggregate data and provide us with information about our website so we can improve user experience.
+Data Analytics and Aggregation Systems – to support the accuracy of data held by us, to aggregate data, and to provide us with information about our website to improve user experience.